Ultimate Guide to Organizing, Packing, and Moving Your Kitchen

 Inventory Checklist

 Time to get down to the details and evaluate your inventory.
 It's not just about the objects themselves, but the value they hold for you.
 Those vintage teacups aren't just porcelain; they're tangible pieces of your family history.
 Use a color-coding system to gauge the sentimental and practical worth of each piece.
 Go with green for 'Must-Keep,' yellow for 'Consider Donating,' and red for 'Time to Let Go.'
-Research from the American Moving and Storage Association shows that careful packing can cut down the likelihood of breakage by a whopping 75%.
-So when it comes to wrapping those green-sticker items, they deserve the five-star treatment: bubble wrap them, double-box them, and handle with care.
+Research from the American Moving and Storage Association shows that careful packing can reduce the likelihood of breakage by a whopping 75%.
+When wrapping green-sticker items, they deserve five-star treatment.
+Use bubble wrap, double box them, and make sure they are handled with care.

 Organizing Your Kitchen